morrilet/svg-clouds/README.md

 ## Usage

+### Basic markup and styling

 Making a cloud is as easy as adding an `<svg-cloud>`, filling it with as many `<svg-cloud-part>` elements as desired, and styling it.
 For example, if you want to build a realiistic cloud you may want to include three `<svg-cloud-part>` elements and style them as semi-circles of decreasing size and color value.
 Once the filters are applied you'll get something that looks like the side-by-side here:

 ![](./img/Comparison.png)

 **Note:** Adding a `box-shadow` to your underlying elements greatly enhances the effect by reducing jagged edges and smoothing out the transitions between layers.
 I highly recommend playing around with it!

-You can style clouds and their layers to alter their look.
+**Note:** I've included `src/default.css` to get you started, but have a go at tweaking this to suit your needs.
+It's fun to see what you can come up with!

 Generally speaking, for realistic clouds you'll want to mess around with `background-color`, `box-shadow`, and `border-radius` to achieve a pillow-y look.
-Because this effect is achieved with SVG filters, however, you should be able to style your `<svg-cloud-part>`s in just about any way you'd like and it should *Do The Thing*.
+Because this effect is achieved with SVG filters you should be able to style your `<svg-cloud-part>`s in just about any way you'd like and it should *Do The Thing*.

+### Advanced options

 You can adjust any of the cloud settings via Javascript or as attributes on the individual `<svg-cloud-part>` elements.